HAiO-labs/HAiO-vesting-program/README.md

 ## Overview

 The **HAiO Vesting Program** is a secure, decentralised solution for managing token-vesting schedules on Solana.
-It enables time-based token releases with cliff periods, linear vesting, and automated distribution to a central hub for final beneficiary distribution.
+It enables time-based token releases with cliff periods, linear vesting, and automated distribution to a designated recipient wallet (e.g., multi-sig vault) for final beneficiary distribution.

 ---